Henrikas-Kiupelis/timestar/API/v2/Teacher.md

 also deletes the Account of this teacher

 It will fail if:
+  * HTTP 400; teacher cannot be deleted because it is still used;
   * HTTP 404; no teacher with provided id exists;

 Returns HTTP 200 OK if it succeeds